ErwanPlot/ErwanPlot/README.md

 ## Featured Projects

+These are mt projects ( personnal and during my schoolarship ) :

 | Projects | Description | Tech Stack |
 | :--- | :--- | :--- |
 | **[InfoCine]([https://github.com/YourUsername/uhc-plugin](https://github.com/ErwanPlot/1WEBD-Project-ErwanPLOT.git))** | Studies project, the objective was to create a site presenting films from an api using JavaScript | JS, HTML, CSS |